Learn Understanding Strengths-Based...

 What to Expect During Strengths-Based Treatment

-A strengths-based recovery program will mostly likely be a bit different from other types of talk therapy you may have experienced.
+A strengths-based recovery program will most likely be a bit different from other types of talk therapy you may have experienced.
 Though your individual recovery process and exact timeline might differ, most strengths-based treatment programs include aspects discussed below.

 Building a Mutual Working Relationship

-One of the key differences with SBT is how the relationship between you and your therapist will be more collaborative rather than authoritative.
-In their article detailing how strengths-based cognitive behavioral therapy (CBT) can be used to build personal resilience,8 Christine Padesky and Kathleen Mooney explain that “collaboration means that the therapist actively engages the client so each step of therapy is a mutual construction and exploration.
-Guided discovery is emphasized throughout therapy sessions to maintain client engagement and foster learning.”
+One of the key differences with SBT is that the relationship between you and your therapist will be more collaborative rather than authoritative.
+In their article detailing how strengths-based cognitive behavioral therapy (CBT) can be used to build personal resilience, Christine Padesky and Kathleen Mooney explain that “collaboration means that the therapist actively engages the client so each step of therapy is a mutual construction and exploration.9 Guided discovery is emphasized throughout therapy sessions to maintain client engagement and foster learning.”
 Not only should this collaborative mindset be reflected throughout all the different stages of your treatment, but it should also be ongoing and dynamic, evolving over time.

 Finding and Listing Your Strengths